marcklefter/react-advanced-starter/src/todo/exercise.md

     Run the React Profiler and mark a todo as completed; compare the rendering time using `useMemoMode` with using `useMode`.

-3. The previous improvement helped somewhat but the problem remains when the list of todos _do_ change.
+3. The previous improvement helped somewhat but the problem remains when the list of todos _does_ change.

     The better solution is to put the entire computation _outside the render_, with `useEffect`.